How to Write arrogant Characters Without sounding arrogant

 Show, don’t just tell.

-As we have seen, there are a number of ways to avoid sounding as though you are boasting or trying to show off.
+As we have seen, there are several ways to avoid sounding like you are boasting or trying to show off.
 There are a number of ways that you can keep your character’s behavior within the realm of reality.
-When you set up a plot, you need to make sure that it follows through.
+When you set up a plot, you must ensure it follows through.
 If the reader is going to be witnessing a major character change, then the change needs to be credible.
 In order for a change to be credible, it needs to have a reason, a cause, and an effect.
 The reason for the change needs to be based on some underlying theme in the story.
 For example, if the character is going to become an outlaw, then it would make sense for that to be the cause for their change in behavior.

 Get Help Writing Your Essay

 Writing a character essay paper is not as easy as it might seem at first glance.
-This is why our competent writers, experienced in essay writing are at your side for all questions related to essays.
+This is why our competent writers, experienced in essay writing, are at your side for all essay-related questions.
 You can easily access our professional help at any stage of the essay paper.
 The core value of our service is reliability.
 You can access our quick help at any time